 - If required of the student's doctoral program catalog, completion of the Foundations of Doctoral Study course or equivalent for the student's program; - If required of the student's doctoral program catalog, completion of the Comprehensive Assessment/Qualifying Exam, or Internship Qualification Exam and all pre-requisite requirements of same; - Dissertation proposal approval by chair and faculty readers and formal comments by external examiner, and all pre-requisite requirements of proposal approval (including a dissertation pilot study if one is required by the student's program); - IRB approval of the dissertation study for students on catalog 2016 or later (IRB approval is required of all dissertation students, but is not a component requirement for advancement on earlier catalogs); - Additional requirements per program: - CLINICAL: Completion of residency and 55 course credits in addition to the above.
-9.5 credits of clinical practicum must be either transcripted as complete or verified as in progress and documented sufficiently in Time2Track. - EdD 2022 curriculum: Completion of the following courses: ELC 721, ELC 724-728 and 12 elective credits in addition to the above. - EdD 2013-2021 curriculum: Completion of the following courses: ELC 721, ELC 724-728 and any 30 credits in addition to the above. - HOD 2016 curriculum: Completion of all coursework requirements (64 units), in addition to the above. - o IECD 2022 curriculum: All required coursework in addition to the above. - o IECD 2014-2021 curriculum: 55 course credits in addition to the above. - MEDIA PSYCHOLOGY 2022 curriculum: 55 course credits in addition to the above (Qualifying Exams are not a requirement for this catalog). - MEDIA PSYCHOLOGY pre-2022 curriculum: 55 course credits in addition to the above. - PSYCHOLOGY (General and Applied): All required courses, including research practicum
+9.5 credits of clinical practicum must be either transcripted as complete or verified as in progress and documented sufficiently in Time2Track. - EdD 2025 curriculum: Completion of all courses except: ELC-781 (4 credits) and ELC-782 (8 credits). - EdD 2022 curriculum: Completion of the following courses: ELC 721, ELC 724-728 and 12 elective credits in addition to the above. - EdD 2013-2021 curriculum: Completion of the following courses: ELC 721, ELC 724-728 and any 30 credits in addition to the above. - HOD 2016 curriculum: Completion of all coursework requirements (64 units), in addition to the above. - o IECD 2022 curriculum: All required coursework in addition to the above. - o IECD 2014-2021 curriculum: 55 course credits in addition to the above. - MEDIA PSYCHOLOGY 2022 curriculum: 55 course credits in addition to the above (Qualifying Exams are not a requirement for this catalog). - MEDIA PSYCHOLOGY pre-2022 curriculum: 55 course credits in addition to the above.

+PSYCHOLOGY (General and Applied): All required courses, including research practicum